yanchannn/506F20GroupProject/STATA/README.md

 # README
 This folder contains source code of Stata and the screenshots of results in Stata.

+This part of work is done by Yan Chen.

 ## Files Description

 * `project.do` contains the cource code